 Step 1: Start fresh.
-Clean out your cosmetic counter--I know, it sounds like the opposite of saving money but hear me out.
+Clean out your cosmetic counter–I know, it sounds like the opposite of saving money but hear me out.
 You’re not losing money, you’re simply throwing out unsafe products.
 Check the expiry date on the products and throw out the products that have gone bad.
 It’s never a good feeling to throw out products that you paid good money for, but it needs to be done.
-Old products are not only ineffective, but can actually cause irritation or worse when applied to the skin--definitely not worth it.
+Old products are not only ineffective but can cause irritation or worse when applied to the skin–definitely not worth it.

 - Store products away from direct sunlight as this spoils many products

 - Store away from excessive humidity–the bathroom isn’t always the best place

 - Avoid jar packaging when possible.
 This isn’t absolute, but opening the jar and exposing it to air can degrade many cosmetic formulations much quicker than sealed containers and sprays that contain the product better.
 Also, using your fingers can contaminate the product over time, by leaving germs in the product

 - Don’t buy more product than you need.
 Yes, there are many 2 for 1s, various lines offer discounts in sets, but it’s all for naught when you end up using only a portion of the products before it expires